KermanX/tree-shaker/README.md

 \[WIP\] This is a JavaScript tree shaker based on [Oxc](https://oxc.rs).

+> If this project goes well, I personally hope it can become part of the Oxc or Rolldown project.

 ## Goal

 Tree shake the following code (this already works!):